 Secondly, we believe that having children with disabilities in our school will be a benefit to all NCA International students.
 We know of numerous studies that show the benefits of inclusive special education for children with disabilities, allowing them to achieve maximum growth socially and academically.
 We also see the benefit for our children without disabilities.
 We desire our graduates to live lives of love and service as they interact with those around them--a Biblical mandate--and this includes persons with disabilities.

 Third, the Board of Nicaragua Christian Academy has adopted a policy change that encourages inclusion of diverse learners when possible.
 This is in line with the Nicaraguan Ministry of Education, which encourages inclusive classrooms in all schools in Nicaragua.

 Finally, we see in the Bible so many passages that encourage inclusive programming.
 The need for all parts of the body is outlined in 1 Corinthians 12.
 The importance of accepting others is clear in Romans 15.
 Passages like these reveal God’s desire for His people to live, work, and learn together as an integrated body.

 What if I have more questions about the SOAAR program?

-We welcome and desire questions, comments, concerns, or ideas as we follow God’s call to welcome children with disabilities to the NCA International family!
-You may contact Andrew Ippel (firstname.lastname@example.org; 7509-6954) or Kevin Randall (email@example.com).
-You may also speak to any of our administrators (Liam Starkenburg, Susan Hall, Sylvia Mejia, and Marysol Zamora) for further information.
+We welcome and desire questions, comments, concerns, or ideas as we follow God’s call to welcome children with support needs to the NCA International family!
+You may contact Andrew Ippel (email@example.com) or Amy Hoogeveen (firstname.lastname@example.org) for more information.